 (b) shall be dealt with as the Minister directs for the benefit of the producers concerned.

-(8) Notwithstanding anything in subsection (1), where the Commission is satisfied that a producers’ committee is operating in such a manner that its operations are materially to the financial detriment of a person who is a producer for the purposes of that producers’ committee the Commission may dissolve the producers’ committee and where the Commission does so the provisions of subsections (2) to (7) apply in relation to such dissolution.
+[(8) deleted]

 [Section 15 amended: No. 20 of 2000 s.
-18, 29, 30 and 31.]
+18, 29, 30 and 31; No. 11 of 2021 s.
+18.]

+15A.
+Dissolution of producers’ committee without poll

+(1) The Commission may dissolve a producers’ committee if the Commission is satisfied that the producers’ committee —

+(a) is operating in a manner that is materially to the financial detriment of a producer or producers of agricultural produce for which it has responsibility; or

+(b) is no longer providing any service the producers’ committee is authorised to provide.

+(2) If the Commission resolves to dissolve a producers’ committee, then on a day specified by the Commission by notice published in the Gazette, the affairs of the producers’ committee must commence to be wound up by —

+(a) the Commission; or

+(b) a liquidator appointed by the Commission.

+(3) Section 15(3A) to (7) applies, with any necessary modifications, to the dissolution of a producers’ committee under this section.

+[Section 15A inserted: No. 11 of 2021 s.
+19.]

+Division 6 — Conducting polls

+[Heading inserted: No. 11 of 2021 s.
+20.]

 16. List of producers

-(1) For the purposes of conducting a poll under this Act the Commission shall compile lists of producers of the agricultural produce in relation to which a producers’ committee is proposed to be or has been established.
+(1) For the purposes of conducting a poll under this Act the Commission must —

+(a) in the case of a producers’ committee that has, or is proposed to have, responsibility for agricultural produce for the whole of the State — compile a list of producers of the agricultural produce in the whole of the State; and

+(b) in the case of a producers’ committee that has, or is proposed to have, responsibility for agricultural produce only in relation to a particular part of the State — compile a list of producers of the agricultural produce in that part of the State.

 (2) A person whose name is included or omitted from a list compiled under subsection (1) and who is aggrieved in relation to that fact may apply to the State Administrative Tribunal for a review of the decision to include or omit the person’s name.